-what they have given to my husband and I. (Speaking in Native Language).
-I have -- she talked about her daughter loving butterflies and how she put a little -- some kind of little structure there with a butterfly.
-And just before that in March I was getting ready to go to my Midewiwin ceremonies.
+9 I am so grateful to Christine's parents for what they have given to my husband and I. (Speaking in 10 Native Language).
+I have -- she talked about her daughter 11 12 loving butterflies and how she put a little -- some kind of little structure there with a butterfly.
+And just before 13 that in March I was getting ready to go to my Midewiwin 14 ceremonies.
 And this is no word of a lie.
-This is the truth I am speaking.
-When I went to ceremonies I had this young woman in my head.
+This is the 15 truth I am speaking.
+When I went to ceremonies I had this 16 young woman in my head.
 That's all I could think of.
-She is who I thought about.
-She is who I prayed about and for her family.
+She 17 is who I thought about.
+She is who I prayed about and for 18 19 her family.

 And we have two lodges for the Midewiwin.
 There is the Midewiwin teaching lodge and then there was -there is the Midewiwin initiation lodge.
 And it was that morning as I stood in front of the Midewiwin initiation lodge, as I was entering to my right were butterflies.
 So I know that Christine was there.
 Her spirit was there.

-1 And, you know, some people may not believe 2 that but I know what I felt inside and I know what my 3 spirit told me.
-And so I share that with you and in 4 thinking about how really extremely important it is for 5 families to have closure because Melinda said, "I know 6 she's gone but I also know she's in a better place.
-I 7 thank God for allowing her to come home to me so that we 8 can put her in a good place and have some closure."
-9 And so it's critically important to help our 10 families across Canada to find closure, to find where are 11 their loved ones, where are their daughters, their mothers, 12 their sisters, their granddaughters?
+1 And, you know, some people may not believe that but I know what I felt inside and I know what my 2 3 spirit told me.
+And so I share that with you and in thinking about how really extremely important it is for 4 families to have closure because Melinda said, "I know 5 she's gone but I also know she's in a better place.
+I 6 thank God for allowing her to come home to me so that we 7 can put her in a good place and have some closure."
+8 9 And so it's critically important to help our families across Canada to find closure, to find where are 10 their loved ones, where are their daughters, their mothers, 11 12 their sisters, their granddaughters?
 Where are they?
-13 Their sons, their grandsons.
-In order for our people to 14 heal they must be able to have some closure.
-15 So I share that much with you.
-I say chi- 16 miigwech allowing me these few words at this time.
-17 Miigwech.
-18 MS. SABE TUWIA: Tansi.
-My traditional name 19 is Sabe Turiwa, and sorry.
-So I would ask for 20 implementations of changes of policy to within the RCMP 21 and police forces to end discrimination against the peoples 22 of the land.
-Also, I'd like to see policy also changed in 23 terms of reference to women.
-So currently in Vancouver 24 there have been changes to that have been implemented; 25 however, I don't feel that they're adequate enough but it's definitely a good start.
+Their sons, their grandsons.
+In order for our people to 13 heal they must be able to have some closure.
+14 So I share that much with you.
+I say chi-15 miigwech allowing me these few words at this time.
+16 Miigwech.
+17 18 MS. SABE TUWIA: Tansi.
+My traditional name is Sabe Turiwa, and -- sorry.
+So I would ask for 19 implementations of changes of policy to -- within the RCMP 20 21 and police forces to end discrimination against the peoples of the land.
+Also, I'd like to see policy also changed in 22 23 terms of reference to women.
+So currently in Vancouver there have been changes to -- that have been implemented; 24 however, I don't feel that they're adequate enough but it's definitely a good start.
 And so that's feminist policies and they watch it via video and it's mandatory.

-I'd like to see cultural competency training implemented into the police forces for those policies to be changed.
-I'd also like to see funding implemented for families to be able to access cultural services, whether -- cultural services, so if it's gas monies or bus monies.
-And also for Elders to receive compensation as equal as psychiatrists and psychologists, I'd like to see our people be recognized and receive the same amount of pay as well.
+3 I'd like to see cultural competency training implemented into the police forces for those policies to be 4 I'd also like to see funding implemented for 5 changed. families to be able to access cultural services, whether --6 cultural services, so if it's gas monies or bus monies.
+7 And also for Elders to receive compensation as equal as 8 9 psychiatrists and psychologists, I'd like to see our people be recognized and receive the same amount of pay as well.
+10